 Gracious Akujobi died in Abuja on Thursday, July 16 at the Super Falcons' Camp in Abuja after health complications

-The late Media Officer of Super Falcons Gracious Akujobi was on Saturday, August 22 laid to rest in her home town of Egbu-Owerri in Imo State.
+The late Media Officer of Super Falcons Gracious Akujobi will be buried on Saturday, August 22 in her home town of Egbu-Owerri in Imo State.

 She and other Nigeria Football Federation officials were in camp on Tuesday, July 14 ahead of the Super Falcons' Olympic Games qualifier against the Equatorial Guinea.